 In November, 2016 the NDP in Alberta announced a $10-million pilot program offering $25-per-day daycare.
-The pilot is set to last three years, with the overall goal of expanding the pilot across the province.
+The pilot is scheduled for evaluation after 3 years, with the overall goal of expanding the pilot across the province.

-Originally the pilot was to include 18 centers, but that was later expanded to 22.
+Originally the pilot was to include 18 centres, but that was later expanded to 22 and has recently been expanded to 122 centres in total because of the high demand.
 Centres selected for the pilot project are spread across rural and urban areas and include locations such as hospitals and public buildings.

-Further, this pilot is also assessing child care for parents who work shifts or part-time.
+Further, this pilot is also addressing child care for parents who work shifts or part-time.